themegrill/spacious/readme.txt

 /**********************************************************/

 == Changelog ==
+= Version TBD =
+* Added   - New Demo (Spacious Food) - Use this Spacious demo to let your user's know what you can offer as menu.
+* Fix - Empty ID for header display type
+* Tweak - Review notice dismiss button removes display of theme review notice permanently.

 = Version 1.6.6 - 2019-08-19 =
 * Added   - New Demo (Spacious Freelancer) - Use this Spacious demo to create your amazing website.
 * Added   - New Demo (Spacious Car Repair) -Use this demo to create the perfect website for your car repair shop.